eriktks/kmtrein/README.md

 This will create a directory kmtrein in the current folder where you can find the program and its data files

+## Updating the train schedule data

+The train schedules are stored in the file [traintrips.txt](traintrips.txt).
+It currently contains the schedule for 16-09-2023, the date of the 2023 edition of the competition.
+The file can be updated with any text editor.
+The rail network is divided in different small tracks.
+The tracks are stored in the file on lines starting with a hash character (#).
+These lines should be kept in future editions.
+They contain the length of the track, the name of the start station and the name of the end station, for example "# 54.5 groningen leeuwarden".

+The rest of the file are blocks of four lines, of which the first represents a departure time and the second an arrival time.
+The third and the fourth line are not being used.
+The time blocks should be removed for a next edition and be replaced with the new relevant times:

+1. go to the website [ns.nl](https://ns.nl)
+2. enter the departure station and the arrival station in the search fields
+3. enter the relevant date in the search field and the start time of the competition, for example "00:00"
+4. start the search for train trips
+5. change the view style of the page to "No Style", in the browser Firefox: select "View" (top menu), then "Page Style" and then "No Style"
+6. Press the button "Later" until the page contains all the departure times that you need plus those of two hours later
+7. save the web page or copy all the text on a web page and store it in a file
+8. run the program [convert_schedule.py](convert_schedule.py) on this file and store the results in a second file
+9. edit the traintrips.txt file and replace the old travel times by the new times in the second file
+10. manually remove all the blocks of four lines that you do not need: those with departure times before the start of the competition or departure times more than two hours later than the end of the competition
+11. to search for times for other station pairs, you need to put the page back "Basic View Style" mode unless you just want to lookup the times of the reversed route

+Note that some of the stations have changed name since 2017, for example "Arnhem" became "Arnhem Centraal".
+You can change the names in the traintrips.txt file (name convention: only lower case characters, no spaces or hyphens) or keep on using the 2017 station names.

+In case you want to check the distances or add new tracks: the distances orginate from the Kilometer Tool at the [competition website](https://www.kilometerkampioen.nl).
+If you add new track you might want to check if they do not overlap with existing tracks.
+Information about this is stored in the file [partners](partners).

+In the 2023 edition of the competition, slow trains that stop everywhere were counted differently from fast trains.
+Since Dutch Railways does not make a difference between the two in their train schedules, a trick was needed to make the difference for the program: some tracks on which both train types are running, have been included twice in traintrips.txt: directly for fast trains and with a via station for slow trains.
+For example, for Groningen-Leeuwarden we have Groningen-Leeuwarden and Groningen-Grijpskerk-Leeuwarden.
+Since only slow trains stop at Grijpskerk and since Grijpskerk only serves the two cities, Groningen-Grijpskerk-Leeuwarden is guaranteed to be served by a slow train.

+This scheme has only been used for the fastest tracks.
+Tracks without intermediate stations (like Eindhoven-Weert) and tracks which are served only by slow trains (like Zwolle-Kampen) have been included in the file [can_travel_back](can_travel_back) to indicate that they can be used twice in a route.

 ## Running the program